-There’s been a rise in the number of women committing violent felonies in recent years, but for many decades women committing such crimes were an anomaly.
-Alienists (psychiatrists) and penologists offered various theories to explain why a woman might be driven to commit a violent crime.
+The number of women committing violent felonies has risen since Aggie covered the crime beat.
+For many decades, women committing such crimes were an anomaly.
+Alienists (psychiatrists) and penologists offered various theories to explain their behavior.

-Aggie was intrigued by the stories of female convicts.
-Perhaps because her own upbringing was a tough as many of the women behind bars.
-She didn’t romantize their plights, nor did she condone their actions, but she empathized.
+Perhaps because her own upbringing was as tough as many of the women she interviewed behind bars, the lives of female convicts intrigued Aggie.
+She didn’t romanticize their crimes, nor did she condone their actions.
+She empathized.

-Below is the first part of Aggie Underwood’s series on the lives of the forgotten women of Tehachapi just as it appeared in newspapers in 1935.
+Below is the first part of Aggie Underwood’s series on the lives of the forgotten women of Tehachapi, as it appeared in newspapers in 1935.

 Tehachapi, Cal., Apr.
 30 —